ESnark/blowback/README.md

 Note: The MCP Resource feature is not supported by Cursor at the moment.
 Please use the `get-console-logs` tool instead.

+### screenshot

+A resource for capturing and managing screenshots.

+Note: Like other resources, this is not directly supported by Cursor at the moment.
+Please use the `capture-screenshot` tool instead.

 ## Tools

 ### HMR Tools